 In June 2017, the Governmental Accounting Standards Board issued GASB Statement No. 87, Leases, which improves accounting and financial reporting for leases by governments.
 This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-MERS is currently evaluating the impact this standard will have on the financial statements when adopted.
-The provisions of this statement are effective for MERS' financial statements for the year ending December 31, 2020.
+The provisions of this statement are effective for the MERS financial statements for the year ending December 31, 2020.
+MERS has evaluated the standard and found that the impact would be insignificant.
+As such, MERS will not be implementing the standard in 2020, but will continue to evaluate this annually.